Made a searching and fearless moral inventory of ourselves

 We are assessing the stock of our lives.
 We are determining what should be kept and what should be discarded.
 Nothing Counted says the A.A.
 Big Book, but thoroughness and honesty.
 Our courage and fearlessness come into play.
 This is where the road narrows and the view broadens.
 We get a clearer view of ourselves than we have ever had before.
 We now have something we can work with.

-We can’t buy it back ,but that was before the installment plan.
+No man can buy back his past, but that was before the installment plan.

-The Fourth step must be written.
+The Fourth step must be written. ( Now you can confront the print and see the black from the white wash.)
 The A.A.
 Big Book and the Twelve and Twelve suggest a general outline that needs to be followed by a comprehensive Fourth step.

 I use the outline found on page 65, of the A.A.
 Big Book of Alcoholics Anonymous.